genderkit/genderkit/_articles/getting-a-new-passport.md

 ### How do I get a new passport?

+It may take some time to receive your new passport.
+You can find out the current wait time for a new passport on [the GOV.UK website](https://www.gov.uk/government/organisations/hm-passport-office/about-our-services).

 To apply for your own adult passport you must be either:
 - 16 or over
 - turning 16 within the next three weeks.